How do I start an RTIP claim for a trip emergency?

 Note: All conditions above must be met during the 90-day period before departure to be considered medically stable.

-Consider extra coverage if you want to increase the number of days out-of-province/out-of-country over the 100-day limit.
+You can purchase extra coverage if you want to increase the number of days out of province/country over the 100-day limit.
+For more information, call Allianz at 1-866-520-8823 or 519-742-9013.

 What happens if I get sick while travelling abroad?